Noise-Robust De-Duplication at Scale: The NEWS-COPY Dataset

 \subsection{Reproduction in News}

 Reproduction is an important feature of news.
 News wire services distribute stories written by their own news bureaus and by member newspapers to member news outlets, whereas syndicates disseminate to their subscribers columns written by freelance journalists or purchased from newspapers.
 The nation’s largest newspapers also ran syndicate services to redistribute their own stories.
-The main news wire services in the United States historically were the Associate Press (AP), the United Press (UP), and William Randolph Hearst's International News Service (INS), the latter two of which merged to form United Press International (UPI) in 1958. \cite{angelucci2020media} document that in the 1950s, about two thirds of U.S. daily newspapers subscribed to the AP, 45\% to the UP, and 15\% to the INS (papers could subscribe to more than one wire).
+The main news wire services in the United States historically were the Associated Press (AP), the United Press (UP), and the International News Service (INS), the latter two of which merged to form United Press International (UPI) in 1958.

-Editing could take place at multiple places along the news wire transmission chain.
-News wire articles were written by local members, by wire staff reporters, and by foreign news services.
+Editing could take place at multiple places along the news transmission chain.
 Wire staff verified and edited stories after receiving them from members, and then stories could be edited again by local wire bureaus, of which there were around 100 for the Associated Press.
-Finally, local newspapers could further abridge content to fit space requirements.
-This leads to a range of near-duplicates in the presence of abridgement.
-For evaluating $N$-gram methods, we define similarity such that abridgements and truncations are not punished.
+Finally, local newspapers could abridge content to fit space requirements.
+This leads to a range of near duplicates in the presence of abridgement and OCR noise.
+Noisy duplicates in news are not limited to the historical context, with digital news aggregators today leading to a similar phenomenon \citep{ingram2021aggregating}.